 Car theft crime rate rises about 6% every year in Malaysia, and local cars, Proton and Perodua, continue to be the two most stolen cars in Malaysia.
 This is followed by Toyota (especially the Hilux model) and Honda (especially the Civic model) cars.

 I did some research via the web and even in car forums about car security.
 There is an adage in car forums that goes something like this: “If the thieves want our car that badly, they will get it whatever car security system we have, no matter how expensive or sophisticated the system may be.”

 There is some truth in this adage, but before we feel helpless, I offer my own adage:

-“The point of choosing a car security system is not to eliminate the risk of car theft.
-It is to reduce the risks of car theft.
+“The point of choosing a car security system is not to eliminate, but to reduce the risks of car theft.
 The better the system, the lower the risks.”

 In other words, it is all about lowering (not eliminating) the chances of our cars being stolen.
 Let’s us now examine some car security features, starting with the most basic and common.

 This is where our car license plate number (some owners prefer engine chassis number) is etched onto a car window.
 The more windows that have this etching, the better.
 This is because if your car is to be re-sold, the thief would have to replace all the windows that have the etched identity numbers.
 This is an additional cost that may deter a thief.
 This method, however, does not help if the thief wants your car only for its spare parts.